 Whether or not you’re looking for kosher restaurants, Jerusalem offers a wide range of options that are both mouthwateringly delicious and suitable for a plethora of palates.
 Unlike many of the world’s other top destinations, in the Holy Land, you’ll find fantastic culinary experiences that aren’t solely expensive (thanks in large part to the city’s unparalleled Israeli markets).
 Here’s a look at the best restaurants in Jerusalem and what the thriving restaurant scene has to offer.
-Believe us, after a day of shopping at Mamilla Mall for Israeli jewelry and designer clothing, you'll be grateful for a reason to wear your newest purchases.
+Believe us, after a day of travelling throughout Israel or shopping at Mamilla Mall for Israeli jewelry and designer clothing, you'll be grateful for a reason to wear your newest purchases.
 And for those of you that are still up and pumping, try out the Jerusalem nightlife scene, it will surprise you.

 Jerusalem restaurants you've got to try

 With three Jerusalem chefs running the show, this rustic haven for foodies offers a changing market-to-table menu with all ingredients sourced from the nearby Machne Yehuda Market.
 The open kitchen gives you a front seat to the action, and the lively, spirited vibes are like no other.
 This restaurant was the inspiration for two of the most-talked about restaurants in London, The Palomar and The Barbary.
 Both are known for bringing this ‘Machneyuda’ genre of energetic Mediterranean and Middle Eastern cuisine to the city.